wordswords/dotfiles/README.md

 This is an excellent introduction to Coc.vim's objectives: [https://samroeca.com/coc-plugin.html](https://samroeca.com/coc-plugin.html)

-1. `:CocDiagnostics` to show the errors in the current language server.
-2. `<LEFT>` for the prev diagnostic error, this should be on any programming language server.
-3. `<RIGHT>` for the next diagnostic error, this should be on any programming language server.
-4. `:CocRename` for language server assisted refactoring by renaming a constant, e.g. method, variable etc.
+1. `:CocRename` for language server assisted refactoring by renaming a constant, e.g. method, variable etc.
-5. `gd` to jump to the definition of the language object under the cursor.
+2. `gd` to jump to the definition of the language object under the cursor.
-6. `gy` to jump to the type definition of the language object under cursor.
+3. `gy` to jump to the type definition of the language object under cursor.
-7. `gi` to jump to the implementation of the language object under cursor.
+4. `gi` to jump to the implementation of the language object under cursor.
-8. `gr` to show all references to the language object under cursor.
+5. `gr` to show all references to the language object under cursor. documentation for that feature.
-9. `K` for the language feature under the cursor to pull up the language server documentation for that feature.
-10. `:help coc-nvim` for the reference documentation for Coc.vim
+6. `:help coc-nvim` for the comiplete reference documentation for Coc.vim
-11. To scroll popups that appear, use `<Control-j>` to scroll down, and `<Control-k>` for up.

 ## VIM9 Leader Search Functions